 All these dates are important – aren’t they? – bar one.
 Two world wars started, and one – 1989, the First Cold War – finished.
 I’ll leave 2014 till the end, but 1964 is the most interesting because most obviously the odd one out.

 If war/25 years is the connection, the Cuban Missile Crisis (14–18 October 1962) is the nearest fit, the closest to a very hot war in the middle of the cold one.
-But what – from a Propagandum-centric point of view – was going on in 1964?
+But what – I simply point out, without apology, that this post is sometimes a very personal point of view – was going on in 1964?

-In this the year Marshall McLuhan’s Understanding Media was published, Wilson’s public persona was the first for a politician in the UK to be deliberately designed as ‘media-friendly’.
-During Wilson’s speeches, his habitual exaggerated hand movements – impressive and assertive-looking from the back of large halls full of trade unionists and party members – seemed menacing in front of TV cameras, so his media advisers gave him a ‘reassuring’, traditional and TV-friendly sculptural stage prop that became his gimmick: a tobacco pipe.
+In this the year that Marshall McLuhan’s Understanding Media was published, Wilson’s public persona was the first for a politician in the UK to be deliberately designed as ‘television-friendly’.
+In his public speaking Wilson had learnt to exaggerate his hand movements, which were impressive and assertive-looking from the back of large halls full of trade unionists and party members.
+In front of TV cameras, though, they seemed menacing, so his media advisers gave him a ‘reassuring’, traditional and TV-friendly sculptural stage prop that became his gimmick: a tobacco pipe.
 His private preference was for cigars, but the electorate favourably contrasted his Labrador dog, Northern accent and holidays in the Scilly Isles with the patrician lifestyle of his Conservative opponent, Sir Alec Douglas-Home.
 I remember some TV news footage of Douglas-Home shooting grouse on 12 August.
-Wearing tweed cap and weird plus fours, he had a cut-glass accent and style of clothes that seemed audibly and visibly at odds with the new supposedly meritocratic Britain.
+Wearing tweed cap and weird ‘plus fours’, he had a cut-glass RP (‘Oxford’) accent and style of clothes that seemed audibly and visibly at odds with the new supposedly meritocratic Britain.
 Enough of the electorate agreed to give Wilson a small majority.

 Like all governments, the Wilson years reflected as well as contributed to the spirit of the age.
 They weren’t responsible for The Beatles, the James Bond films or the widespread use of ‘the pill’, but they did legalize homosexuality, relax literary and theatre censorship, bring in race relations legislation, introduce comprehensive secondary schools and create a new generation of polytechnics intended to teach the vocational skills needed in – as people used to say – the modern world.
 Wilson’s finest achievement, he said when he retired, was the world’s first electronic media-based education institution, the Open University.
 All these mark the Wilson era as – for better or worse – recognizably ‘modern’.
 Or perhaps this is me showing my age.